sibeshkar/sibeshkar.github.io/content/notes/contra-scaling.md

 date : 13/07/2026
 ---

-Rough thoughts on scaling post-training and pre-training LLM resources (data/compute etc) as a measure of progress.
+Rough thoughts on scaling post-training and pre-training LLM resources (data/compute etc) as a catalyst of progress.

 ## **ASSERTION 1**